dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 ##Conference Participation

 ---

+D.A.
+Young, E. Quartini, E.M.
+Powell, **D.M.
+Schroeder**, T.G.
+Richter, D.D.
+Blankenship, *Structure of the Marie Byrd Land crustal province from GIMBLE aerogeophysics*, SCAR Open Science Conference, Auckland, New Zealand, August 2014

+D.A.
+Young, D.D.
+Blankenship, **D.M.
+Schroeder**, J.S.
+Greenbaum, *The subglacial environment from remote sensing: key questions and paths forward*, SCAR mini symposium on innovation on Antarctic science, Auckland, New Zealand, August 2014

+**D.M.
+Schroeder**, D.D.
+Blankenship, D.A.
+Young, E. Quartini, J.B.
+Anderson, A.E.
+Witus, *Radar-sounding observations of basal water, sediments and geothermal heat flux and their implications for the past and future sea-level contribution of the Amundsen Sea sector of West Antarctica*, IGS Symposium on the Contribution of Glaciers and Ice Sheets to Sea-Level Change, Chamonix, France, May 2014

+D.D.
+Blankenship, **D.M.
+Schroeder**. *Airborne Studies of Subglacial Boundaries in West Antarctica*, International Symposium on Polar Sciences, Incheon, South Korea, May 2014

 D.D.
 Blankenship, A. Moussessian, **D.M.
 Schroeder**, K.M.
 Soderlund, C.Grima, Y. Gim, J.J.
 Plaut, B.E.
 Schmidt. *Flyby Sounding of Europa's Icy Shell: Radar Investigations, Analogs, and Instruments for the Europa Clipper Mission*, Workshop on the Habitability of Icy Worlds, Pasadena, CA, February 2014